The New Face of Pantene Is a Trans Rights Campaigner

-The British trans rights campaigner and writer Paris Lees will be the new face of the hair care line Pantene, Proctor & Gamble announced on Tuesday.
+The British trans rights campaigner and writer Paris Lees will be the new face of the hair care line Pantene, Procter & Gamble announced on Tuesday.

 Speaking at Fortune’s Most Powerful Women conference, Lees said the partnership was part of helping push visibility of trans people into the mainstream, and would give trans teenagers a place where they could see themselves represented.

-Note: Editor’s note: This story has been corrected.
-The original version misspelled Procter & Gamble.